Frequently Asked Questions

 There’s a little more to arrange to get married by a minister in Scotland, rather than a registrar, but the flexibility and personal nature of it is well worthwhile.
 Here’s our step by step guide:

 2. Collect your Marriage Schedule from the Registration Office before your wedding.
-The Gretna Registration Office is open Tuesday – Saturday; closed Sundays, Mondays and bank holidays.
-If you need to collect your schedule on a Monday, you can usually arrange to do that from the Annan Registration Office, by asking them beforehand.
+The Gretna Registration Office is open 7 days; closed on Scottish bank holidays.

 3. Bring your Marriage Schedule with you to your wedding (this is essential, as the wedding cannot go ahead without it!).